1993 Michigan Wolverines football team

-The 1993 Michigan Wolverines football team represented the University of Michigan in the 1993 NCAA Division I-A football season.
-The team's head coach was Gary Moeller.
+The 1993 Michigan Wolverines football team was an American football team that represented the University of Michigan in the Big Ten Conference during the 1993 NCAA Division I-A football season.
+In their fourth year under head coach was Gary Moeller, the Wolverines compiled an 8–4 record (5–3 in conference games), outscored opponents by a total of 300 to 153, tied for fourth place in the Big Ten, and were ranked No. 21 in the final AP Poll.
+Season highlights included a 21–13 victory over No. 18 Penn State, a 28–0 upset victory over No. 5 Ohio State and a 42–7 victory over NC State in the 1994 Hall of Fame Bowl.

+The team's statistical leaders included quarterback Todd Collins with 2,320 passing yards, running back Tyrone Wheatley with 1,005 rushing yards and 72 points scored, and wide receiver Derrick Alexander with 35 receptions for 521 yards.

+Defensive lineman Buster Stanley was selected as the team's most valuable player.
+Two Michigan players received first-team honors on the 1993 All-Big Ten Conference football team: Tyrone Wheatley and defensive back Ty Law.

 The Wolverines played their home games at Michigan Stadium.
-That year Michigan Wolverines football competed in the Big Ten Conference in almost all intercollegiate sports including men's college football.
-The team featured three All-Americans: Tyrone Wheatley, Buster Stanley, and Ty Law.
-Stanley, who was the team MVP, served as co-captain with Ricky Powers.
-The team posted an 8–4 overall record (5–3 Big Ten) and won the 1994 Hall of Fame Bowl.

 Schedule

 Statistical achievements

 Wheatley was the repeat Big Ten scoring champion with an 8.4 points per game average in all games, although he lost the conference games title to Purdue's Mike Alstott.

 The team led the Big Ten in passing efficiency for conference games (155.2), although Wisconsin won the title for all games.
 The team earned the fourth of four consecutive and six 1990s Big Ten rushing defense statistical championships for all games by holding opponents to 108.0 yards per game.
 The team also earned the third of five consecutive and six 1990s Big Ten rushing defense statistical championships for conference games by holding opponents to 103.0 yards per game.
 The team led the Big Ten Conference in scoring defense for conference games (11.4 points per game) and all games (13.3).

 Todd Collins established the school record for single-season pass attempts (296), eclipsing Jim Harbaugh's 1986 total of 277 and broken by Brian Griese in 1997.